akshayxemo/intervuMe-web/README.md

     VITE_API_URL=http://localhost:3000
     ```
     here localhost 3000 referes the backend running port if you use another port make sure to add that instead of this.
+    NOTE: when testing locally its preferable to use the same browser as mentor and use incognito mode of that same browser as mentee or vice versa for video calling otherwise it will not work properly.

 <hr>
 <em>